Q-Net: Queue Length Estimation via Kalman-based Neural Networks: Numerical results

-In this study, each time series spans from 6:00 AM to 8:00 PM.
-With a time resolution of 10 seconds, this results in 5,040 time steps per sequence.
-Due to the long sequence length, accumulated prediction errors during the early stages of training may hinder effective learning.
-To mitigate this, we divide the sequence into shorter windows of 10 minutes for neural network training and model weight updates.
-The system state at the beginning of each window is initialized to zero if it is the first window of the day; otherwise, it is initialized using the \textit{a posteriori} state estimate from the preceding window.
+\textbf{Training strategy.} At 10-second resolution, each daily series contains 5,040 time steps.
+To reduce accumulated prediction errors during the early stage of training, we divide each sequence into 10-minute windows.
+The state is initialized to zero for the first window of each day.
+For subsequent windows, the initial state is set to the \textit{a posteriori} estimate from the previous window, mimicking practical deployment where the true state is unobserved.

-Q-Net is computationally efficient, comprising only 952 trainable parameters and demonstrating fast training performance.
-When trained on an Apple M2 Pro chip using 13 days of data, each epoch takes approximately 40 seconds.
-The cutoff frequencies of the Fourier-based bandpass filter can be empirically determined by visual inspection of the filtered data.
-The KalmanNet implementation follows that of \citet{revach2022kalmannet}\footnote{\url{https://github.com/KalmanNet/KalmanNet_TSP}}, with the learning rate set to 0.001.